tinymce/tinymce-docs/migration-from-4.x/changed-features.md

 * Styles text field has been removed from the advanced table of the dialogs.
 This simplifies the dialogs for users, and gives the editor stricter control over the table styles which means we are better able to ensure the styles are correct.
 * Improved how styles are set and retrieved from tables, rows and cells, so this should be more reliable now.
-* Shifted to using CSS more for styling, and therefore was able to remove a few legacy data attributes that we were setting on tables/rows/cells which are no longer good practice to use.
+* Shifted to using CSS more for styling, and therefore removed a few legacy data attributes that were set on tables/rows/cells which are no longer good practice to use.
 This makes the output HTML cleaner and more modern.
 * When opening a properties dialog with a single table/row/cell selected, the dialog will autofill with the relevant existing values.
-If you select multiple rows or cells and open the relevant properties dialog, Tiny 4 will leave all the dialog fields blank.
-In Tiny 5, any fields which have the same values for all the selected rows or cells will autofill, and the fields which have no existing value or have differing values will be empty.
+If you select multiple rows or cells and open the relevant properties dialog, TinyMCE 4 will leave all the dialog fields blank.
+In TinyMCE 5, any fields which have the same values for all the selected rows or cells will autofill, and the fields which have no existing value or have differing values will be empty.
-* "Border" input field in the tableprops dialog is now called "Border width", for better clarity.
+* `Border` input field in the tableprops dialog is now called `Border width`, for better clarity.

 ### Context Menu

-The contextMenu can provide a simple list of clickable commands, or offer an in-menu form.
-This makes very simple attribute modification possible.
-Tiny 5.0 offers the contextMenu Plugin that is designed for web applications in need of menus on a possibly large amount of objects.
-Now, a single menu is defined that can be used by multiple objects and a contextMenu doesn't need to bind itself to triggering objects.
-This allows injecting and removing triggers without having to re-initialize or update contextMenu.

-- The context menu is no longer a plugin, it is part of the core and always enabled.
-- Plugins can now register context menu sections.
+The context menu is no longer a plugin, it is part of the core and always enabled.
+Where TinyMCE 4 only supported adding registered menu items, the new contet menu allows plugins to register "sections" of the context menu.
+These sections are dynamic, and may show or hide depending on the cursor position when the context menu is opened.

-- Editor `contextmenu` configuration can include menu items as before, but now also as plugin menu sections.
-For example, the default context menu config is now `link image editimage table spelling` which are all plugin references.
+The `contextmenu` configuration can include menu items as before, but now also plugin menu sections.
+For example, the default context menu config is now `'link image editimage table spelling'` which are all plugin section references not menu items.

+For more information on Context Menus, see the [docs]({{site.baseurl}}/components/contextmenu).

 ### Context Toolbar